-Browse the categories that interest you below and click on the video thumbnail to open the link.
+Browse the videos that interest you below and click on the video thumbnail to open the link.
 Most open in YouTube, some on other channels, for copyright reasons.

 Videos are listed by date of the material that they cover, or publication date.
 Oldest first.
 General-interest videos (not Express) are shown like this.